saylordotorg/course_psych406/Unit08.md

+---
+layout: default
+title: "PSYCH406: Gender and Sexuality"
+course_description: "A detailed introduction to the study of the different ways our gender roles and sexual identities impact our lives."
+next: ../../../
+previous: ../Unit07
+---
 **Unit 8: Final Exam** <span id="8"></span>
 -   **Final Exam: The Saylor Foundation's PSYCH406 Final Exam**
     Link: The Saylor Foundation's [PSYCH406 Final